Becchin'amor! – Che vuo', falso tradito?

 "Becchin'amor! – Che vuo', falso tradito?" is a sonnet by the Italian poet Cecco Angiolieri.

 Lyrics

 Short analysis

-The sonnet is a parody of Italian medieval contrastos: it is a dialogue between the poet and the woman he loves, Becchina.
+The sonnet is a development of Italian medieval contrastos: it is a dialogue between the poet and the woman he loves, Becchina.
 She probably believes Cecco has been unfaithful, so she repulses him; in the last line the two lovers conciliate.
-We can easily understand the sonnet is a parody thanks to the combination of popular common sayings and courtly love's typical words.
+We can easily understand the dialogue sonnet is a parody thanks to the combination of popular common sayings and courtly love's typical vocabulary.